-Esophageal Achalasia (EA) is a primary esophageal motility disorder characterized by decreased numbers of neurons in the esophageal myenteric plexuses, resulting in increased pressure at the lower esophageal sphincter (LES) and esophageal aperistalsis.
-These abnormalities result in a functional obstruction at the gastroesophageal junction, impairing food emptying from the esophagus into the stomach and resulting in food stasis (Spechler 2021)..
-The symptoms and signs of achalasia are caused primarily by a failure of the LES to relax.
+Esophageal Achalasia (EA) is a primary esophageal motility disorder characterized by reduced numbers of neurons in the esophageal myenteric plexuses resulting in increased lower esophageal sphincter (LES) pressure and esophageal aperistalsis.
+These abnormalities cause a functional obstruction at the gastroesophageal iunction and lead to impaired emptying of food from the esophagus into the stomach with resulting food stasis (Spechler 2021).
+The symptoms and signs of achalasia are due primarily to failure of relaxation of the LES.
 The typical clinical presentation is slowly progressive dysphagia for both solids and liquids.
-Regurgitation is a common finding that can lead to pulmonary symptoms such as choking, coughing, aspiration, and pneumonia.
-High-resolution esophageal manometry (HRM) demonstrating incomplete relaxation of the esophagogastric junction (EGJ) in conjunction with the absence of organized peristalsis is the gold standard for diagnosing achalasia (Khashab et al. 2020).
-There is currently no known cure.
-Achalasia treatment options currently include pharmacologic (calcium channel blockers), pneumatic dilatation (PD), botulinum toxin injection, and surgical myotomy.
-Laparoscopic Heller myotomy (LHM) is the standard treatment option for EA patients who are considered good surgical candidates.
-It entails cutting the muscles at the end of the esophagus and at the top of the stomach, allowing the sphincter between the esophagus and stomach to remain open.
+Regurgitation is a common finding, which can lead to pulmonary symptoms such as choking, coughing, aspiration, and pneumonia.
+The criterion standard for diagnosing achalasia is high-resolution esophageal manometry (HRM) showing incomplete relaxation of the esophagogastric junction (EGJ) coupled with the absence of organized peristalsis (Khashab et al. 2020).
+No cure exists; however, therapies aim to decrease the resting pressure in the LES to a level at which the sphincter no longer impedes the passage of ingested material, enhance esophageal emptying, and prevent future dilatation of the esophagus.
+Current treatment options include pharmacologic (calcium channel blockers), pneumatic dilatation (PD), botulinum toxin injection, and surgical myotomy are all options for treating achalasia.
+Laparoscopic Heller myotomy (LHM) has been regarded as the standard treatment option for patients with EA who are deemed good surgical candidates and involves cutting the muscles at the end of the esophagus and at the top of the stomach, allowing the sphincter between the esophagus and stomach to remain open.

-Peroral Endoscopic Myotomy (POEM) is an endoscopic complement to surgical myotomy and a novel, less invasive alternative to LHM for the treatment of esophageal achalasia.
+Peroral Endoscopic Myotomy (POEM) is the endoscopic complement of surgical myotomy and is a novel, less invasive alternative to LHM for management of esophageal achalasia.
 POEM is a natural orifice transmural endoscopic surgery (NOTES) technique.
-An endoscope is guided through the esophagus toward the esophageal-gastric junction during the procedure.
-The endoscopist cuts the esophageal mucosa and inserts the endoscope into the esophageal submucosa, creating a submucosal tunnel that extends distally into the gastric cardia.
-The muscularis propria muscle in and around the LES is severed with a diathermic scalpel introduced through the endoscope.
-POEM, unlike surgical myotomy, which is frequently performed in conjunction with fundoplication to avoid reflux, does not include an antireflux operation and may result in severe GERD.
-POEM is contraindicated in the following conditions: severe pulmonary disease; esophageal irradiation; esophageal malignancy; bleeding disorders, including coagulopathy and recent esophageal surgery; and endoscopic intervention, including endoscopic mucosal resection and endoscopic submucosal dissection (Friedel et al., 2014; Cho and Kim, 2018).
+The procedure involves guiding an endoscope through the esophagus, toward the esophageal-gastric junction.
+The endoscopist makes an incision in the esophageal mucosa and inserts the endoscope into the esophageal submucosa, generating a submucosal tunnel that is continued distally into the gastric cardia.
+A diathermic scalpel is introduced via the endoscope to sever the muscularis propria muscle in and around the LES.
+In contrast to surgical myotomy, which is frequently performed in conjunction with fundoplication to avoid reflux, POEM does not include an antireflux operation and as a result, may cause severe GERD.
+Contraindications for POEM include severe pulmonary disease; esophageal irradiation; esophageal malignancy; bleeding disorders, including coagulopathy and recent esophageal surgery; and endoscopic intervention, including endoscopic mucosal resection and endoscopic submucosal dissection (Friedel et al., 2014; Cho and Kim, 2018).